ChristofSchwarz/qs-OEM-tricks/ticketing/README.md

-# Minimalistic Qlik Sense Ticket Solution
+# Minimalistic NodeJs Qlik Sense Ticket Solution

 This is pretty much the shortest code to get a user authenticated with a ticket (in this example it will always authenticate with one hardcoded user).